tomeichlersmith/typst-touying-umn-theme/lib.typ

 #let umn-sunny = rgb(0,149,182)
 #let umn-lightgray = rgb(213,214,210)

+/// include checklists with umn colors
+///
+/// import the cheq typst package (see it for documentation)
+/// and then we call its show rule with our colors
+///
+/// any args are given to the checklist show rule.
+#let checklist(..args, body) = {
+  import "@preview/cheq:0.2.2": checklist
+  show: checklist.with(
+    stroke: umn-maroon,
+    fill: umn-lightgray,
+    radius: 0.2em,
+    ..args
+  )
+  body
+}

 /// construct a progress bar in umn colors
 ///
 /// The completed portion is maroon, the uncompleted portion